srish-kumar/Jenkins-Terraform-EKS/README.md

     Click apply and save.
 12. Install Jenkins plugin -  Pipeline: Stage View
 13. Now we will create a pipeline to run terraform to create EKS infra.
-14. Create a S3 bucket(sri-eks-backet1-156461) and Dynamodb table for Terraform backend
+14. Create a S3 bucket(sri-eks-backet1-156461) and Dynamodb table (Lock-Files) for Terraform backend.
+15. Create the Jenkinsfile.
+16.